Flotomate/product_docs/source/change-management/inside-a-change.rst

 Adding Relations
 ================

-Flotomate helps Technicians to build contextual information by building relationships between various events in the system.
+Motadata helps Technicians to build contextual information by building relationships between various events in the system.
 The Relations tab in the :ref:`Details View <change-details-view>` of a Change serves this purpose.